 Be flawless with your rope work: find a rope and practice all the knots and procedures of rope work in the syllabus.
 Making a stupid mistake here is an easy way to get deferred as someone in my group found out the hardest way!
-They failed because the anchor they used for belaying wasn’t ‘bomb proof’…such an easy avoidable mistake.
-When you pick an anchor, make sure it is solid and the right shape and size – give it a hefty kick and pull from all angles to check it doesn’t move.
+They failed because the anchor they used for belaying wasn’t ‘bomb-proof’…such an easily avoidable mistake.
+When you pick an anchor, make sure it is solid and the right shape and size.
+Give it a hefty kick and pull from all angles to check it doesn’t move.

 A year was a good time for me: leaving a year between the training and assessment was the perfect amount of time.
 What I learnt in training was still relatively fresh in my mind, while it also gave me enough time to practice and develop my skills.

 Making mistakes is not a problem: I made quite a few.
-What the assessors are looking for is that you are self reflective, you notice your mistake and, most importantly, that you LEARN from them.
-If you keep making the same mistakes over and over again then you really need to reassess what you are doing and change your strategy.
+What the assessors are looking for is that you are self-reflective.
+You notice your mistake and, most importantly, that you LEARN from them.
+If you keep making the same mistakes over and over again you really need to reassess what you are doing.
+Stop and change your strategy.
 The assessor is also looking at the overall picture and how you generally perform over the whole week so occasional hiccups are not only ok, but are to be expected.

-Think logically with group management: group management can feel a bit weird as you are effectively practicing it with a group of experts.
-Be confident though and don’t worry about being patronising – the assessor needs to see that, with a group of novices, you will be able to deliver the right information and to look after them.
+Think logically with group management: group management can feel a bit weird as you are effectively practising it with a group of experts.
+Be confident though.
+Don’t worry about being patronising.
+The assessor needs to see that, with a group of novices, you will be able to deliver the right information and look after them.
 In steep ground, pause before a tricky section.
-Work out the most dangerous part, with the worst consequences if someone were to fall, and position yourself there so that you can provide the support needed while not endangering yourself.
+Work out the most dangerous part, with the worst consequences if someone were to fall.
+Position yourself there so that you can provide the support needed while not endangering yourself.
 It all comes down to consequences.

 Don’t measure against others: One of the best pieces of advice that my assessor gave me was that to pass the assessment, you only need to cross the bar that has been set for the qualifications.
 Most likely you will end up with someone amazing in your group who seems to know and do everything with ease.
 Don’t measure yourself against them.
 The assessor isn’t.
 They are looking at the syllabus and marking their expectations against that.
 You only need to cross that pass line.